konnermacias/Neural-Network-MNIST-Dataset/README.md

 # Neural-Network-MNIST-Dataset
+Personal Project for Educational Purposes

+Based off the book "Make Your Own Neural Network" by Tariq Rashid, I completed this project to fully understand and implement a neural network.

-Created a 3-layer neural network to learn the MNIST dataset which is a database of handwritten digits.
-Performance score of 97.4%
+This is a 3-layer neural network used to learn the database of handwritten digits(MNIST).
+The dataset was perfect for training a mini-image processing system.

+The network predicted the correct digit compared against the test dataset with a performance score of 97.4%!